madprops/cromulant/README.md

 For each number an action happens to produce an update.

+The top score is calculated as (Triumph - Hits).

 ## Technology

 This is made with python + qt (pyside6)